CBSDLab/SD4DS-policy-analysis/README.md

 ![](images/clipboard-2640277478.png)

-## 5. Running the simulation study
+## 5. Modifying the Bash script

 Now we are *almost* ready to run the simulation.
-The "simulate_study_template.sh" script has several elements that need to be modified for each simulation study, hence it is a good practice to copy the template script and give it a name unique to each study, e.g., "simulate_study1.sh".
+The "simulate_study_template.sh" Bash script has several elements that need to be modified for each simulation study, hence it is a good practice to copy the template script and give it a name unique to each study, e.g., "simulate_study1.sh".
 Below is the overall script that will need to be modified.

 ```
 #!/bin/bash